How to Get Rid of Gnats

 Keep an eye on your plant conditions, and allow the top one or two inches of soil to dry out before watering.
 This will avoid the damp conditions that attract fungus gnats to your plants.

-For plants that simply can’t seem to drink enough, try adding a layer of sand on top of the soil.
+For plants that simply can’t seem to drink enough (take a look at one of my favorite watering cans), try adding a layer of sand on top of the soil.
 This will cover any exposed moisture and keep fungus gnats and their dreaded eggs away from your precious plants.

 Pots with good drainage systems help to eliminate eggs from your plants without much fuss.
 When watering and nourishing your plant, the drainage holes will allow larvae to pass through and wash away from your plant.
 Likewise, good drainage will help to prevent root rot – a double win in our eyes!